Troubled Asset Relief Program: American Bankers Association's attempts to expunge the TARP warrants

 By March 31, 2009, four banks out of over five hundred had returned their preferred stock obligations.
 None of the publicly traded banks had yet bought back their warrants owned by the U.S. Treasury by March 31, 2009.
 According to the terms of the U.S. Treasury's investment, the banks returning funds can either negotiate to buy back the warrants at fair market value, or the U.S. Treasury can sell the warrants to third party investors as soon as feasible.
 Warrants are call options that add to the number of shares of stock outstanding if they are exercised for a profit.
 The American Bankers Association (ABA) has lobbied Congress to cancel the warrants owned by the government, calling them an "onerous exit fee".
-Yet, if the Capital Purchase Program warrants of Goldman Sachs are representative, then the Capital Purchase Program warrants were worth between $5-to-$24 billion as of May 1, 2009.
-Canceling the CPP warrants thus amounts to a $5-to-$24 billion subsidy to the banking industry at government expense.
+Yet, if the Capital Purchase Program warrants of Goldman Sachs are representative, then the Capital Purchase Program warrants were worth between $5 billion and $24 billion as of May 1, 2009.
+Canceling the CPP warrants thus amounts to a $5 billion to $24 billion subsidy to the banking industry at government expense.
 While the ABA wants the CPP warrants to be written off by the government, Goldman Sachs does not hold that view.
 A representative of Goldman Sachs was quoted as saying "We think that taxpayers should expect a decent return on their investment and look forward to being able to provide just that when we are permitted to return the TARP money."